stevenelson35/stevenelson35.github.io/_posts/2021-08-13-berkeley-pizza.md

 ![20210814_082243.jpg]({{site.baseurl}}/assets/media/20210814_082243.jpg)

-And found my way back to our hotel.
+I found my way back to our hotel.

 ![20210814_082351.jpg]({{site.baseurl}}/assets/media/20210814_082351.jpg)

 After work we walked to the Powell Street Station and saw the California state flag on the way.
+I think it is Linda's favorite flag.
+It has a bear on it.

 ![20210814_082440.jpg]({{site.baseurl}}/assets/media/20210814_082440.jpg)